willdurand/willdurand.github.io/_posts/2022-07-11-containers-and-micro-virtual-machines.md

    standard output (`stdout`) and the second container exits.

 The `--rm` option was not specified when we ran the second container, meaning we can still retrieve it by listing all the containers.
-From there, we can fetch the container's logs (or inspect it) until we delete it:
+With the container ID, we can fetch the logs and inspect the container (until we delete it):

 ```console
 $ sudo yaman c ls -a